Prefer to listen? Play audio here.

 It was an invitation to a new becoming.

-Over the holidays I became a girl who could source and create a modern woven wall-hanging with the support of an incredible friend.
-(We whipped up the three above in our first round and used them as guides for the template that Holly will teach us on Thursday night.)
+Over the holidays that year, I became the girl who could source and create a modern woven wall-hanging with the support of an incredible friend.
 It certainly wasn’t a coincidence that one of the books I asked for as a Christmas gift was “It’s not supposed to be this way” ~ a book about finding unexpected strength when disappointments leave you shattered, by Lysa Terkeurst.

 The irony of that title sitting under the tree wasn’t lost on me.